Automated generation of attack trees with optimal shape and labelling: Introduction

 To make attack trees comprehensible, one has to (at least) give meaning to their labels.
 Earlier generation approaches that produce trees without labels for intermediate-nodes, such as \cite{Vigo-CSF-2014}, are clearly unsuitable for a top-down reading.
 There exist two complementary approaches in the literature to produce trees with meaningful labels.
 The first one consists of using attack-tree templates \cite{Bryans2020}, libraries \cite{Jhawar2018}, or refinement specifications \cite{GJMTW17} to guide the generation process.
 This can help to improve both hand-made and computer-generated trees, but it faces the problem of creating a comprehensive knowledge base.
 The second approach consists of providing a formal language to express attack tree goals/labels \cite{Mantel2019,Audinot2016,Audinot2017,Audinot2018} and mechanisms to check whether those goals are consistent with respect to a system specification.
 We deem this necessary, given the prominent role labels play in the comprehension of an attack tree, but we have found no attack-tree generation framework in the literature capable of producing trees with labels expressed within a formal language.
 This article introduces the first such framework.

-\emph{Contributions and structure of the article.} In this article we introduce an attack-tree generation framework (sketched in Figure \ref{fig-our-approach}) that formally establishes the relationship between system specification, attacks, goals, and attack trees.
-Like in previous approaches towards automated attack-tree generation, which we discuss in Section \ref{sec-literature}, our framework starts from a formal specification of the system under analyses and resorts into formal methods to obtain a (comprehensive) list of attacks against the system.
+\emph{Contributions.} In this article we introduce an attack-tree generation framework (sketched in Figure \ref{fig-our-approach}) that formally establishes the relationship between system specification, attacks, goals, and attack trees.
+Like in previous approaches towards automated attack-tree generation, our framework starts from a formal specification of the system under analysis and relies on formal methods to obtain a (comprehensive) list of attacks against the system.
 Our framework, in addition, requires attack goals to be formally derived from the system specification.
 This allows us to, given an attack-goal relation obtained from a system specification, produce attack trees with optimised labels and shape.

 The attack-tree generation framework introduced in this article unifies various features that appear scattered in the literature, namely,

 \begin{itemize} \item \emph{Flexibility and extensibility \cite{pinchinat2020library,GJMTW17}: } By defining an interface between system models and the attack generation problem, our framework allows for plugging in any system model that implements such interface.
 In our case, the interface considers attacks expressed as series-parallel graphs \cite{JKMR15}, which allows for attack steps to be executed in parallel and sequentially. \item \emph{Correctness checking \cite{Mantel2019,Audinot2016,Audinot2017,Audinot2018, pinchinat2020library,GJMTW17}: } The framework uses a formal language to produce goals/labels for the tree, which aids their comprehension and gives goals an unambiguous meaning, and establishes whether an attack tree is sound and correctly-labelled with respect to the output of a system specification. \item \emph{Attacks have well-defined goals: } We require attacks to tell which goals they achieve.
 This has been implicitly assumed in most previous work, but only recently formalised in \cite{Mantel2019}. \end{itemize}